Rashtrapati Bhavan

+The building was designed by Edwin Lutyens and Herbert Baker in Delhi Order based on Indo-Saracenic architecture.
+The construction began in 1912 and the building was completed in 1929.
+The building was called as Viceroy's house after the Viceroy of India occupied the building in 1931.
+After Indian independence, it briefly served as the Government House, which housed the Governor General of India from 1947 to 1950.
+When India became a republic, it became the residence of the president of India, and was rechristened as Rashtrapati Bhavan.

+The main building consists of four floors and 340 rooms, spread across a floor area of 200,000 ft2, and includes the president's official residence, reception halls, guest rooms and offices.
+It is situated in a 320 acre presidential estate that includes gardens, open spaces, residences for security and staff, stables, offices and other utilities.
+It is the second largest residence by area of any head of state after the Quirinal Palace in Italy.

+The Indian president has other residences across India including the Rashtrapati Ashiana in Dehradun, Rashtrapati Nilayam in Hyderabad, and Rashtrapati Niwas in Shimla.

 History

 The Governor-General of India resided at Government House in Calcutta until the shift of the imperial capital to Delhi.
 Lord Wellesley, who is reputed to have said that ‘India should be governed from a palace, not from a country house’, ordered the construction of this grand mansion between 1799 and 1803 and in 1912, the Governor of Bengal took up residence there.
-The decision to build a residence in New Delhi for the British Viceroy was taken after it was decided during the Delhi Durbar in December 1911 that the capital of India would be relocated from Calcutta to Delhi.
-When the plan for a new city, New Delhi, adjacent to the end south of Old Delhi, was developed after the Delhi Durbar, the new palace for the Viceroy of India was given an enormous size and prominent position.
-About 4,000 acre of land was acquired to begin the construction of Viceroy's House, as it was originally called, and adjacent Secretariat Building between 1911 and 1916 by relocating Raisina and Malcha villages that existed there and their 300 families under the Land Acquisition Act, 1894.
+The decision to build a residence in New Delhi for the British viceroy was taken after it was decided during the Delhi Durbar in December 1911 that the capital of India would be relocated from Calcutta to Delhi.
+When the plan for a new city, New Delhi, adjacent to the end south of Old Delhi, was developed after the Delhi Durbar, the new palace for the viceroy of India was given an enormous size and prominent position.
+About 4,000 acre of land was acquired to begin the construction of Viceroy's House, as it was originally called, and the adjacent Secretariat Building between 1911 and 1916 by relocating Raisina and Malcha villages that existed there and their 300 families under the Land Acquisition Act, 1894.